 His Personal Life

-- In 1962, he married Elizabeth Campbell, daughter of cartoonist E. Simms Campbell, and they divorced in 1973.
+- In 1962, he married Elizabeth Campbell, daughter of cartoonist E. Simms Campbell, who divorced in 1973.

 - In 1973, he got married to Chinese-American editor Genevieve Young, and they divorced in 1979.